FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/03MessageStructure.md

 Each group is associated with a required counter field of semantic data type NumInGroup to tell how many entries are contained by a message.
 The value of the counter is a non-negative integer.
-See "Encoding of repeating group dimensions" section below for encoding of that counter.
+See section [*Encoding of repeating group dimensions*](#encoding-of-repeating-group-dimensions) below for encoding of that counter.

 ### Empty group